 I’ll be uploading this onto a tablet soon.
 It’ll explain why you’re being reassigned.
 A C-17 Globemaster is about to finish loading up its supply run.
 That’s your flight out of this shithole.

-From there, you’ll have to do some detective work straight away to find Hassan, code-named SPHINX.
+From there, you’ll have to do some detective work straight away to find Hassan Malik, code-named SPHINX.
 A local contact from SIS will link up and you’ll get more info then.

 You can read more about Sphinx in the brief.
 For now, Langley just want close surveillance.
 Good luck Gabriel.
 I’m staying here to monitor more movement, so I won’t be joining you.

-Woods nodded and took the military tablet from her station and shook her hand.
-Ignoring the military men in uniform, he grabbed his bag and went in search of the nearest bathroom and a razor.
+Woods nodded and took the military tablet from her station before shaking her hand warmly.
+Jess hugged him in return and whispered “Good luck.”
+Ignoring the military men in uniform, Gabriel grabbed his bag and went in search of the nearest bathroom and a razor.
 It was time to remove the beard, and look human again.

 10 minutes later, Woods stared at his reflection in the mirror.